 5.6.1.
 Has a GAVI Financial Management Assessment (FMA) been conducted prior to, or during the 2012 calendar year?
-No, not implemented at all
+Not selected

 If Yes, briefly describe progress against requirements and conditions which were agreed in any Aide Memoire concluded between GAVI and the country in the table below: